-Arb is a new EA consultancy.
+Arb is a research consultancy.
 Specialties: AI, forecasting, pandemics, metascience, jaundiced literature reviews.

 Arb is a new research consultancy led by Misha Yagudin and Gavin Leech.